literataa/Fishing-Planet-AutoClicker-Tool/README.md

 4. **Run the Application:**
     - After a successful build, run the executable located in the `Release` or `Debug` folder.
+    - Alternatively, just run the `.exe` file provided in the repository.

 ### **Usage Guide**
 1. **Launching the Tool:**